 2. Choose a Relevant Color

-You wouldn’t choose a living room lamp that clashed with the walls or the furniture.
+You wouldn’t choose a living room lamp that clashed with the walls or the wood furniture.
 The same rules apply for outdoor lighting fixtures.
 If your house is painted blue, consider pewter or black designs.
 If the house is a warm, earthy color, bronze and gold fixtures will blend in well and help make your outdoor lighting blend in with the other design elements of your house.

 3. Check Out LEDs